Kingdom Hearts II: Sales

-Reception
+Critical response

-Kingdom Hearts II was met with "generally positive" reviews upon release according to the review aggregator website Metacritic.
+Anticipation was high for Kingdom Hearts II prior to release.
+Electronic Gaming Monthly readers voted it number eight and ten during the months of June 2004 and December 2004, respectively.
+Similarly, the readers of PlayStation Magazine voted it the second "most wanted game" in September 2004.
+After release, the game was met with "generally positive" reviews according to the review aggregator website Metacritic.

 Like its predecessors, the gameplay received mixed reviews.
 The refined combat system was praised, with the drive forms, limit breaks, and combos being said to add depth, variety, and excitement.
 Andrew Reiner of Game Informer called the combo potential "divine", claiming that it surpassed God of Wars intensity.
 Carrie Gouskos of GameSpot and Luke Albiges of Eurogamer highlighted the game's accessibility, with Gouskos saying that the ease of customization allowed for both deep and shallow gameplay experiences, and Reiner noted the dynamic controls, which he said instilled confidence and comfort.
 Gouskos and IGNs Jeff Haynes criticized the combat's decreased difficulty, with Haynes remarking that the effectiveness of basic attacks sidelined offensive magic, and observed that the large amount of health orbs released by enemies during battle rendered healing items redundant.
 However, Gouskos regarded the approach to be an improvement upon the original game, which she felt derived difficulty from "backtracking, tediousness, and confusion".
 Louis Bedigian of GameZone also concluded that the game would not be challenging to players experienced with action RPGs from the SNES and PlayStation eras.
 Patrick Gann of RPGFan deemed the partner artificial intelligence to be superior to the first game, whereas Haynes denounced it as "absolutely terrible", attributing this to the omitted ability to issue AI commands.

 The quick time events were a generally welcomed addition, with Albiges regarding their quality and impact to be on par with the knife fight scene in Resident Evil 4.
 Bedigian declared the game to be the first instance of quick time events being successfully implemented, and admired the resulting actions as "some of the most beautiful polygon sequences seen on PlayStation 2".
 While Russ Fischer of GameRevolution deemed their lenient mechanics compared to God of War to be a saving grace, he and Gann acknowledged that the lack of skill required for their execution may be a drawback for hardcore gamers.
 Bryan Intihar and Shane Bettenhausen of Electronic Gaming Monthly (EGM) spoke positively of the boss fights, with Bettenhausen saying that the quick time events enhanced their dynamic feeling.
 Eric Bratcher of GamesRadar+ was also excited by most of the boss battles, though considered a few of them "straight-up lame".
 Gouskos described the bosses as interesting and well conceived, but observed that the strategies for defeating them hardly differed from that of regular enemies.